gurudu/springboot-basic-hexagonal-architecture-app/README.md

        * Gradle as Build tool
        * Springboot version: 3.1.4
        * PostgreSQL 14
- 4. Used Docker (Dockerfile and Docker compose) to containerize the application
+ 4. Used Docker (Dockerfile and Docker compose) to containerize the application :
     * commands to use to run the project:
         *  gradle build
         *  docker build -t order_management .
         *   Go to infrastructure directory :
-                  * To start app: docker compose up
+              * start app: docker compose up
-                  * To stop app: docker compose down -v
+              * stop app: docker compose down -v
  6. To use Github actions #todo